plone/volto/docs/source/upgrade-guide/index.md

 import '@testing-library/cypress/add-commands';
 ```

-from `cypress/support/commands.js` to `cypress/support/e2e.js`, in case you have it in there.
+from {file}`cypress/support/commands.js` to {file}`cypress/support/e2e.js`, in case you have it in there.

-This is because the overrides that the `@testing-library/cypress` introduces can only be run once.
+This is because the overrides that `@testing-library/cypress` introduce can be run only once.
-Since there are some commands that can call exports in `cypress/support/commands.js`, this import was run more than once, then it errors.
+Since there are some commands that can call exports in {file}`cypress/support/commands.js`, this import may be run more than once, and then it errors.
 So you have to make sure that import is run only once while the tests are run.

 (volto-upgrade-guide-16.x.x)=